Scriptifer/Linactux/README.md

 # Linactux (beta)
-**It is still recommended to use a USB to switch from Windows to Linux, this tool should be used if too many options have been exhausted, this tool hasn't been yet tested on bare metal!**
+**It is still recommended to use a USB to switch from Windows to Linux, this tool should be used if too many options have been exhausted.
+Additionally, this tool hasn't been tested on bare metal yet!**

 Switch from Windows to Linux without a USB.